samiralam/rules-compendium/docs/phb/6-equipment/index.md

 # Chapter 6: Equipment

 The right equipment can make the difference between success and failure for adventurers.
 This chapter provides rules and prices for weapons, armor, and other kinds of equipment that characters might purchase or find.
-The DM lets you know if a shop has an item for sale and whether it’s available at the listed price.
+The DM lets you know if a shop has an item for sale and whether it's available at the listed price.

 Coins
 -----

 Characters often find coins on their adventures and can spend those coins in shops, inns, and other businesses.
 Coins come in different denominations based on the relative worth of their material.
-The Coin Values table lists coins and how much they’re worth relative to the Gold Piece, which is the game’s main coin.
+The Coin Values table lists coins and how much they're worth relative to the Gold Piece, which is the game's main coin.
 For example, 100 Copper Pieces are worth 1 Gold Piece.

 A coin weighs about a third of an ounce, so fifty coins weigh a pound.